 The panel assigned a complaint conducts investigations, often contacting the judge involved as well as witnesses.
-All complaints and investigations are, however, private and confidential unless public disclosure is permitted by the Rules Relating to Judicial Conduct or by order of the Supreme Court.
+The Commission and its staff are bound by a rule of confidentiality unless public disclosure is permitted by the Rules Relating to Judicial Conduct or by order of the Supreme Court.
 See Rule 607(a).
 One exception to the confidentiality rule exists if the panel gives written notice to the judge, prior to the judge's acceptance of a cease and desist order, that the order will be made public.
 Rule 611(a).